twarzo/QuantumPerceptron/README.md

 - Iteration value is just to improve the probability of the quantum state.

 #### Inputs
-- Number of Bits: 4
+- Number of Quantum Bits: 4
 - Input Vector : 1, 1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, 1
 - Weight Vector: 1, 1, -1, -1, -1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1
 - Iterations: 8196